debadarshana/redis-internal/README.md

 ###  **Completed Features**
 - **High-Performance Server**: Epoll-based async I/O for production workloads
 - **Complete RESP Protocol**: All Redis data types (Simple Strings, Bulk Strings, Arrays, Integers, Errors)
-- **Redis Commands**: PING, ECHO, TIME, SET, GET, TTL with proper protocol compliance
+- **Redis Commands**: PING, ECHO, TIME, SET, GET, TTL, DEL, EXPIRE with proper protocol compliance
-- **Key Expiration**: Support for EX parameter in SET command with automatic cleanup
+- **Key Expiration**: Support for EX parameter in SET command and EXPIRE command with automatic cleanup
+- **Key Management**: Delete keys and manage expiration times
 - **Concurrent Connections**: Support for simultaneous clients

 ###  **Current Limitations**
-- **Limited Commands**: Only 6 basic commands implemented (Redis has 200+ commands)
+- **Limited Commands**: Only 8 basic commands implemented (Redis has 200+ commands)
 - **No Persistence**: Data is not stored (in-memory only)
 - **No Data Structures**: No support for Lists, Sets, Hashes, etc.
 - **No Authentication**: No AUTH command or security features